sony/esstra/core/README.md

 The ESSTRA Core is currently being developed on Ubuntu 22.04 with GCC 11.4.0 installed on a x86\_64 PC.

-In this version, the ESSTRA Core creates an ELF section named `esstra_info` in the resulting binary file compiled with GCC.
+In this version, the ESSTRA Core creates an ELF section named `.esstra` in the resulting binary file compiled with GCC.
 This section contains information about all files involved in the compilation, including their full paths and SHA-1 hashes.